corrode/corrode.github.io/content/blog/sharp-edges-in-rust-std/index.md

 "Hold on, *another* collection?" you might ask.

-I would like to preface this section by saying that I don't think too strongly about this.
+I would like to preface this section by saying that I don't think too strongly about `BTreeMap`.
-This is certainly the most controversial point on this list, but hear me out!
+It's certainly the most controversial point on this list, but I **did** want to mention, that there are probably better alternatives in the wider Rust ecosystem if `HashMap` is not enough.

 As you know, Rust has two map implementations in the standard library:
 `BTreeMap`, which guarantees insertion ordering, while `HashMap` is unordered, but more commonly used.